Highfivery/zero-spam-for-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tired of all the useless and bloated WordPress spam plugins?
-The WordPress Zero Spam plugin makes blocking spam a cinch without all the bloated options.
+Zero Spam makes blocking spam a cinch without all the bloated options.
 Just install, activate and say goodbye to spam.
 Based on work by David Walsh.

 == Description ==